Racial profiling: United States

 The US Constitution's Fourth Amendment, which protects citizens from unreasonable search and seizure, was extended after a run of controversial court cases in the 1960s in which people of color were facing higher rates of frisking and intimidation.
 This extension says that police must obey the law while enforcing it.
 Although the Supreme Court has claimed continued adherence to objectivity in the face of Fourth Amendment cases, American police employ racial profiling with harmful consequences.

 Recent incidents of racial profiling, often in mundane situations like traffic stops, have resulted in unnecessary violence and deaths.
-Data suggest that “African American and American Indian/Alaska Native women and men are killed by the police at higher rates” than their White counterparts, and Latinx men are killed at higher rates than White men.
+Data suggest that "African American and American Indian/Alaska Native women and men are killed by the police at higher rates" than their White counterparts, and Latinx men are killed at higher rates than White men.
 African American men are 2.5 times more likely to be killed by police than White men.

 Unlawful and wrongful deaths, in the cases of George Floyd and Sonya Massey, have been attributed to extreme racial profiling and met with social media outburst and growing attention towards the Black Lives Matter and Say Her Name movements.
 The Terry v.
 Ohio court case of 1968 has also led to countless incidents of racial profiling in the US, as it allows police officers to stop an individual or vehicle without probable cause if they think an individual is committing a crime or about to commit a crime, although they must have a reasonable suspicion based on "specific and articulable facts".
 The driving while black phenomenon draws from data that supports that people of color disproportionately experience police shootings, traffic stops, searches, and arrests.

+A Kavanaugh stop is a law enforcement practice in the United States in which federal agents can stop and detain a person based on their perceived ethnicity, spoken language, and occupation.